Tillandsia 'Ask Harry'

 A really wild looking hybrid blushing light red when in bloom and forming a capitate inflorescence.
 Multiple bright orange-red spikes protrude from the capitate head for a completely bizarre look. (capitata x flabellata) (Bak)

-Tillandsia 'Barbados'
+Tillandsia 'Bahia'

 Tillandsia 'Bartolo'